software-mansion-labs/Bundle-Mode-showcase-app/README.md

 # Bundle Mode Showcase App

 This is an app that showcases the use of `react-native-worklets` Bundle Mode feature.
-To read more about this feature, [check the documentation](https://docs.swmansion.com/react-native-worklets/bundleMode).
+To read more about this feature [check the documentation](https://docs.swmansion.com/react-native-worklets/bundleMode).

 ## Overview